 Aly, b.
-1991 in Reno, NV, is a Native American female artist, whose art features vibrant colors and Indigenous styles.
+1991 in Reno, NV, is a Native American artist and illustrator, whose art features vibrant colors and Indigenous stories.
 Aly is an enrolled member of the Shoshone-Bannock Tribe and grew up in a small farming community in Northern Nevada.
 She is the second youngest of 8 children and is now based out of Utah with her husband Brockton, of Hawaiian/Samoan descent, their daughter, Paoakalani, and Pomeranian dog, Bella.

 I hope that through my artwork I can share my story and an Indigenous perspective with the world.
-I create so that when our people, especially our womxn and youth, need to feel connected and grounded they have visual imagery to turn to that makes them feel seen and powerful.
+My passion to create is rooted in the hope that when our people, especially our womxn and youth, need to feel connected and grounded they have visual imagery to turn to that makes them feel seen and powerful.
 It is a dream of mine to someday pass on my artistic and cultural knowledge to our younger generations so that they have the tools to call attention to the importance of our histories and our ongoing journey.
 I encourage our Indigenous peoples to take inspiration from the world around them and use art, whatever form that may be, to express themselves and find their own stories to share with the world.”